tapdata/tapdata-docs/docs/prerequisites/warehouses-and-lake/big-query.md

          :::tip

-         To ensure that Tapdata Cloud properly reads the dataset information, when creating the dataset, select the **Location type** as **Multi-region**.
+         To ensure that TapData Cloud properly reads the dataset information, when creating the dataset, select the **Location type** as **Multi-region**.

          :::